Michael Serbinis

 Michael Serbinis (born October 28, 1973) is a Canadian businessman based in Toronto, Ontario.

 While a student, Serbinis worked for Microsoft on routing algorithms.

 He later helped found the cloud-based document storage network company DocSpace.
 In December 2009, Serbinis co-founded Kobo Inc., a digital reading company.
 In 2014, Serbinis launched League, a digital health and wellness benefits platform.
 Along with being a co-founder, he is chief executive officer.

 Personal life

 Serbinis was educated at Sherwood High School in Hamilton, Ontario.
 He did his bachelor's degree at the Queen's University at Kingston and master's at the University of Toronto.
 He is married and has three children..

 Career

 Microsoft

 At age 19, Serbinis entered the Ontario Engineering Competition.
-One of the judges, Ken Nickerson, who was an executive at Microsoft at the time hired him on a summer job at Microsoft, where he worked on genetic algorthims and neural networks to develop modern network routing technology.
+One of the judges, Ken Nickerson, who was an executive at Microsoft at the time hired him on a summer job at Microsoft, where he worked on genetic algorithms and neural networks to develop modern network routing technology.